tkhemani/hatApp/readme.md

 * Refresh should not refresh Bluff and vice versa
 * don't subs 1 for wrong guess
 * give more points for less options used
+* points can be redeemed for options in case player is out of options for a game
 ---

 UPCOMING BLUFF FEATURES